parallelcodefoundry/ParEval-Repo/data/microXOR/naive-llama3.1-cuda-to-omp/output-4/repo/README.md

 This is microXOR, a stencil computation benchmark computing an XOR operation over a 2D grid of cells.

-This version of microXOR is written in C++ with OpenMP directives for offloading to a device (GPU).

 ## Prerequisites

-OpenMP and a compatible compiler must be installed.
-Additionally, CUDA or another device driver that supports OpenMP-offload must be installed on the target system.
+OpenMP must be installed and configured properly on the system.
+The OpenCL library (libOpenCL) is also required to use offloading capabilities.

-## Building and Running
+## Build

-To build and run microXOR, use the following commands:
+To build microXOR, use `make`, setting `CUDA_ARCH` as appropriate for your system.
+However, note that microXOR will now compile with C++11 or later, so ensure your compiler supports these standards.